VigneshVSV/hololinked/README.md

     def stop_acquisition(self):
         self._run = False
 ```
+Events can stream live data without polling or push data to a client whose generation in time is uncontrollable.

 In WoT Terminology, such an event becomes specified as an event affordance (or a description of
-what the event represents and how to subscribe to it) with subprotocol SSE:
+what the event represents and how to subscribe to it) with subprotocol SSE (HTTP-SSE):

 ```JSON
 "intensity_measurement_event": {